Standards for Associate of Science, Associate of Applied Science Degrees, Diplomas, and Technical Certificates of Credit

 Competency 2: Students will be able to use critical thinking to analyze readings and solve problems.

-Competency 3: Students will be able to comprehend and use mathematical concepts and methods to solve
+Competency 3: Students will be able to comprehend and use mathematical concepts and methods to solve problems effectively.

 Competency 4: Students will be able to understand basic human interactions and behaviors.